Early Intervention Lower Limb Oedema Course

 Clinical Reasoning and Practical Sessions

-Session 1 – 1 hour virtual session that develops the participant’s clinical reasoning around assessment utilizing the case study from the self-paced online course.
+Remote Session: 1-hour group virtual session that develops the participant’s clinical reasoning around assessment utilising the case study from the self-paced online course.

-Session 2 – This is a 1-day workshop that includes practical sessions where the participant’s manual skills and clinical reasoning will be developed.
+Face-to-Face Workshop: The face to face component is 2 consecutive days where the participant’s manual skills and clinical reasoning will be developed.
 This includes circumference measuring, palpation, exercise prescription, manual lymphatic drainage, wrap, and garment application and management decision making.
-During these sessions, the participant will be required to expose to just above the knee.
+During these 2 days, the participant will be required to expose to just above the knee.
 Comfortable clothes are essential.

-Sessions 3 & 4 are focused on assessing skills and making sure that the participant is feeling confident (Refer to the course assessment section for further details).
+Virtual Mentoring Program – 5 virtual sessions that are focused on assessing skills and making sure that the participant is feeling confident (Refer to the Virtual Mentoring Program section for further details).

-Assessment is included in both the self-paced learning and the group learning components of the course.
+Assessment is included in both the self-paced learning and the face-to-face learning components of the course.

 The modules include formative online quizzes that participants must achieve 80%.
 They have 3 attempts to complete each quiz.

-Session 3 – Participants will work in pairs and the following assessments will be undertaken.
+Day 2 of the face to face component.
+Participants will work in pairs and the following assessments will be undertaken:

 • Circumference assessment activity